Schnubbione/APXO/README.md

 1. Open the browser and register the team.
 2. Phase 1: submit the bid and wait for the auction result.
-3. Phase 2: for every tick choose price, push level, fixed hold %, and optional tool.
+3. Phase 2: throughout the countdown choose price, push level, fixed hold %, and optional tool when needed.
 4. Monitor live snapshots and debriefs, keep an eye on hotel penalties.
 5. Use practice mode to explore strategies without a live session.